Amy Robach: Jeffrey Epstein story

-On November 2, 2019, Project Veritas released a late August 2019 "hot mic" incident in which Robach discusses ABC shutting down her story on billionaire convicted sex offender and accused sex trafficker Jeffrey Epstein in 2015.
-Robach's comments came just two days after an NPR story disclosed the existence of an on-camera interview with Virginia Roberts Giuffre and ABC's failure to broadcast it.
-Giuffre says she was sexually trafficked by Epstein to powerful men including Prince Andrew, Duke of York — a claim the Duke has strenuously denied.
+On November 2, 2019, Project Veritas released a late August 2019 "hot mic" incident in which Robach discusses ABC shutting down her story in 2015 on Jeffrey Epstein, a billionaire who was a convicted sex offender and accused sex trafficker.

+Robach's comments were made two days after an NPR story disclosed the existence of an on-camera interview with Virginia Roberts Giuffre and ABC's failure to broadcast it.
+Giuffre says she was sexually trafficked by Epstein to powerful men, including Prince Andrew, Duke of York — a claim the Duke strenuously denied.

 In a "hot mic" video, Robach was recorded on set for ABC's Good Morning America voicing the following statements:

 "I've had the story for three years," Robach says in the video.
 "We would not put it on the air.
 Um, first of all, I was told, 'Who was Jeffrey Epstein?
 No one knows who that is.
 This is a stupid story.'
 Then the palace found out that we had her whole allegations about Prince Andrew and threatened us a million different ways."
-Robach goes on to say that Giuffre alluded to others in the interview, including former President Bill Clinton, Harvard University law professor emeritus Alan Dershowitz and Epstein's former girlfriend, Ghislaine Maxwell.
+Robach said that Giuffre alluded to others in the interview, including former President Bill Clinton, Harvard University law professor emeritus Alan Dershowitz, and Epstein's former girlfriend, Ghislaine Maxwell.

 Giuffre has made similar accusations against all of them also in court documents.
 (All deny any wrongdoing or involvement in Epstein's sex trafficking.)
 Giuffre has said in court papers that she saw Clinton in Epstein's presence but did not witness Clinton participate in any sexual activity.